For most car owners, the AC system is a complete mystery. You press the button and are met with a refreshing gust of icy air.

 As this happens, rather than dispersing heat, it absorbs it, lowering the temperature to about 32 degrees Fahrenheit.

 Oddly enough, unlike water, which freezes at 32 degrees, the refrigerant boils.
 This transforms it back into a gaseous state, enabling it to absorb even more heat.
-This vapor then flows back into the AC compressor to start the cycle over again.
+This vapor then flows back into the AC compressor to begin the cycle over again.

 How does chilly air enter the cabin when the AC is on?
 While the refrigerant is sitting in the evaporator, a fan is blowing outside air over it.
 This causes it to cool due to the low temperature inside.
-This air then enters your cabin as a frosty, refreshing, air-conditioned breeze.
+This air then enters your cabin as a cold, refreshing, air-conditioned breeze.

 How Does A Car AC System Work?